RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/10_Viewer.en.md

 ![img](./img/viewer_dialog.png "viewer_dialog")

-Also, the __open viewer screen__ <!-- Viewer Screen Display --> button at the top of the screen is enabled.
+Also, the __open viewer screen__ button at the top of the screen is enabled.
 After that, you can click this button to display the viewer screen.

 ![img](./img/open_viewer_screen.png "open viewer screen button")